 III.
-Alternate Pathway: Prospective candidates with a medical degree (MD) obtained in the United States or Canada combined with a Dental Degree (DMD or DDS)
+Alternate Pathway: Prospective candidates with a medical degree (MD) obtained in the United States or internationally combined with a Dental Degree (DMD or DDS) obtained in the United States or internationally

 Satisfactory completion of a residency program in Oral and Maxillofacial Surgery approved by the American Dental Association (ADA) is an alternate pathway for prerequisite training prior to plastic surgery residency training.
 The Oral and Maxillofacial Surgery program director must verify the satisfactory completion of this training in writing.
-This program may include the integration of a medical school component resulting in a Doctor of Medicine (MD) degree or the Medical Degree may be obtained before or after residency training in Oral and Maxillofacial Surgery.
+This program may include the integration of a medical school component resulting in a Doctor of Medicine (MD) degree or the Medical Degree may be obtained before or during residency training in Oral and Maxillofacial Surgery.